kulpojke/geog441/README.md

 1. Introduction and Background
 	+ Description and Importance of the problem
    	+ Previous work done on the problem
-   	+ Goals of analysis, and (if aplicable) what you expect to find
+   	+ Goals of analysis, and (if applicable) what you expect to find
 	+ Map of your study area

 2. Data and Methods
 	+ What data will you use to investigate this question?
 Include:
 		- Table summarizing the data you used with brief description
-        	- Maps depicting data, if needed
+        - Maps depicting data, if needed.
-	+ Describe your anlaysis methods including:
+	+ Describe your analysis methods including:
         	- Text describing your procedure
         	-Processing diagrams / flowchart of data processing steps
         	- Figures and maps, as necessary